AntiCopium/-rtsrs/README.md

 ### Info

 The fresh start run opetion  resets the db values.
 So any db value is deleted/ overwritten Deafult starts from the last db value.
+This project is designed to run and host your own discord bot.

 ### 🗿 ENJOY